 3 days in Belgrade | What to do in the city and fun day trips

 Solid, large, and busy, Belgrade-the-city is as hefty and compelling as its name.
 It may confuse and overwhelm you at the start, given there’s so much to see and do, or nothing at all.
-And add to that a Cyrillic script.
+Add to that a Cyrillic script.
 But never fear, help is at hand.
 Here are some things I enjoyed.
-Plan your 3 days in Belgrade with my tips.
+Plan your 3 days in Belgrade based on my tips and favourites.